neondatabase/website/content/docs/postgresql/postgresql-between.md

 **Summary**: in this tutorial, you will learn how to use the **PostgreSQL BETWEEN** operator to check if a value falls in a particular range of values.

 ## Introduction to the PostgreSQL BETWEEN operator

 The `BETWEEN` operator allows you to check if a value falls within a range of values.

 The basic syntax of the `BETWEEN` operator is as follows:

 ```
 value BETWEEN low AND high;
 ```

 If the `value` is greater than or equal to the `low` value and less than or equal to the `high` value, the `BETWEEN` operator returns `true`; otherwise, it returns `false`.

 You can rewrite the `BETWEEN` operator by using the greater than or equal ( `>=`) and less than or equal to ( `<=`) operators and the [logical AND operator](/docs/postgresql/postgresql-and):

 ```
 value >= low AND value <= high
 ```

 If you want to check if a value is outside a specific range, you can use the `NOT BETWEEN` operator as follows:

 ```
 value NOT BETWEEN low AND high
 ```

 The following expression is equivalent to the expression that uses the `NOT BETWEEN` operators:

 ```
 value < low OR value > high
 ```

-In practice, you often use the `BETWEEN`operator in the [WHERE ](/docs/postgresql/postgresql-where/ "PostgreSQL WHERE")clause of the [SELECT](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-select/ "PostgreSQL SELECT"), [INSERT](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-insert/), [UPDATE, ](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-update/)and [DELETE](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-delete) statements.
+In practice, you often use the `BETWEEN`operator in the [WHERE](/docs/postgresql/postgresql-where/ "PostgreSQL WHERE")clause of the [SELECT](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-select/ "PostgreSQL SELECT"), [INSERT](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-insert/), [UPDATE,](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-update/)and [DELETE](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-delete) statements.

 ## PostgreSQL BETWEEN operator examples

 Let's take a look at the `payment`table in the [sample database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/ "PostgreSQL Sample Database").

 ![payment table](/postgresqltutorial_data/wp-content-uploads-2013-05-payment-table.png)

 ### 1) Using the PostgreSQL BETWEEN operator with numbers

 The following query uses the `BETWEEN` operator to retrieve payments with `payment_id` is between `17503` and `17505`:

 ```
 SELECT